|Semester 2, 2021 Online|

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete an assessment item a student must achieve at least 50% of the marks available.
+To satisfactorily complete an individual assessment item a student must achieve at least 50% of the marks for that item.

 Penalties for late submission of required work: